rom1v/gphat.github.io/_posts/2015-01-10-let-the-rithm-move-you.markdown

 # Overly Ambitious Middles

 Fast forward a couple years, but at the same company.
 Now I'm considerably more badass.
 I created [Loggerithim](https://github.com/gphat/loggerithim).
 The idea was to learn the *rhythm* of your systems using software.
-Algorithims are a software word, sooooo Logger-ithm!
+Algorithim is a software word, sooooo Logger-ithm!
 Except I didn't know how to spell algarithm at the time.
 Hyuck!

 Loggerithim worked with Solaris and Linux machines, since that's what we ran at this company.
 Each host ran the [loggeragent](https://github.com/gphat/loggeragent).
 This agent, written in C, used [plugins](https://github.com/gphat/loggeragent/tree/master/plugins) to enable metric collection, information gathering and even some manner of system automation.
 The idea that developed over many years was that the system that collected all this data could eventually *act* on it, right?